 2. Accessing Data and Applications Anywhere

-The value of remote access has become especially clear in recent weeks as the coronavirus outbreak has driven many companies to close their doors and send staff home.
+The value of remote access has become especially clear since 2020, when the coronavirus outbreak drove many companies to close their doors and send staff home.

-Disasters of this scale are forcing companies of all shapes and sizes to rethink business strategy.
+Disasters of this scale have forced companies of all shapes and sizes to rethink business strategy.
 Maintaining productivity is critical to survival — for you and your customers.
-Accounting firms using Cloud computing can adapt quickly, as they can still securely access customer data from wherever they end up working — meaning they can be a rock for clients in times of crisis.
+Accounting firms using cloud computing can adapt quickly, as they can still securely access customer data from wherever they end up working — meaning they can be a rock for clients in times of crisis.

 3. Improving Communications and Efficiency

 Your customers may have been content to communicate via phone or email a few decades ago, but today’s clients want more hands-on ways to work with you.
 Another cloud computing benefit for accounting firms is the variety of ways it opens up to communicate with clients — online dashboards, up-to-the-minute reporting, and unified communications systems.
 Your agency can just as easily serve a client down the street as around the world.